daattali/daattali.github.io/_posts/2015-05-09-setup-rstudio-shiny-server-digital-ocean.md

 Once the droplet is ready (can take a few minutes), you'll be redirected to a page that shows you information about the new droplet, including its IP.
 From now on, I'll use the random IP address `123.456.1.2` for the rest of this post, but remember to always substitute your actual droplet's IP with this one.

 One option to log into your droplet is through the "Access" tab on the droplet's page, but it's incredibly slow and ugly, so I prefer logging in on my own machine.
 If you're on a unix machine, you can just use `ssh 123.456.1.2`.
 I'm on Windows, so I use [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/) to SSH ("login") into other machines.
 Use the IP that you see on the page, with the username `root`.
 If you used an SSH key then you don't need to provide a password; otherwise, a password was sent to your email.
+The first time you log in, you may be asked to change the default password.

 You should be greeted with a welcome message and some stats about the server that look like this: